-Intramural (DoD), other federal agency, and extramural investigators are encouraged to apply to this Program Announcement/Funding Opportunity.
+Intramural (DoD), other Federal agency, and extramural investigators are encouraged to apply to this Program Announcement/Funding Opportunity.
 An intramural investigator is defined as a DoD military or civilian employee working within a DoD laboratory or medical treatment facility, or working in a DoD activity embedded within a civilian medical center.
 Intramural applicants and collaborators are reminded to coordinate receipt and commitment of funds through their respective resource managers.
 It is permissible for an intramural investigator to be named as a collaborator on an application submitted by an extramural investigator.
 In such cases, the extramural investigator must include a letter from the intramural collaborator's Commander or Commanding Officer that authorizes the involvement of the intramural collaborator.

-As required of all applicants to this Program Announcement/Funding Opportunity, if PIs from federal agencies submit applications, they must submit through Grants.gov.
-Therefore, federal applicants must be familiar with Grants.gov requirements, including the need for an active System for Award Management (SAM) registration and a Data Universal Numbering System (DUNS) number.
-Refer to Appendix 3 of the General Application Instructions for further information regarding Grants.gov requirements.
+As required of all applicants to this Program Announcement/Funding Opportunity, if PIs from Federal agencies submit applications, they must submit through Grants.gov.
+Therefore, Federal applicants must be familiar with Grants.gov requirements, including the need for an active System for Award Management (SAM) registration and a Data Universal Numbering System (DUNS) number.
+Refer to Section II.A. of the General Application Instructions for further information regarding Grants.gov requirements.

 Awards to extramural organizations will consist solely of assistance agreements (Cooperative Agreements and Grants).
-Awards to intramural agencies and other federal agencies will be executed through the Military Interdepartmental Purchase Request (MIPR) or Funding Authorization Document (FAD) process.
-Direct transfer of funds from the recipient to a federal agency is not allowed except under very limited circumstances.
-Refer to the General Application Instructions, Section II.C.4.
-Research & Related Budget, for additional information on budget considerations for applications involving federal agencies.
+Awards to intramural agencies and other Federal agencies may be executed through a direct fund transfer (e.g., the Military Interdepartmental Purchase Request [MIPR] or Funding Authorization Document [FAD] process).
+Direct transfer of funds from the recipient to a Federal agency is not allowed except under very limited circumstances.
+Refer to the General Application Instructions, Section II.C.5.
+Research & Related Budget, for additional information on budget considerations for applications involving Federal agencies.

-The CDMRP expects to allot approximately \$5.8M of the \$80M FY14 PCRP appropriation to fund approximately 6 Health Disparity Research Award applications, depending on the quality and number of applications received.
-Funding of applications received in response to this Program Announcement/Funding Opportunity is contingent upon the availability of federal funds for this program.
+The CDMRP expects to allot approximately \$5.8M of the \$80M FY15 PCRP appropriation to fund approximately 6 Health Disparity Research Award applications, depending on the quality and number of applications received.
+Funding of applications received in response to this Program Announcement/Funding Opportunity is contingent upon the availability of Federal funds for this program.